mazenreda661-cell/MBAPPE-10-GOLDEN-BOY-/README.md

- Kylian Mbappe Project
+# Kylian Mbappe Journey Project

-This is a web project about the football player Kylian Mbappe.
-It shows his journey from Monaco and PSG to Real Madrid.
+This project is a dedicated web page that showcases the football career of Kylian Mbappe.
+I built this site to practice my HTML and CSS skills while documenting the achievements of one of the world's best players.

-The project includes:
+What is inside this project:
+- A complete biography of Mbappe starting from his early days in Monaco.
-1. Career statistics including goals and assists for all his clubs.
+- Detailed tables showing his career statistics, including goals and assists for Monaco, PSG, and Real Madrid.
-2. A list of team trophies like the World Cup and league titles.
+- A full list of his team trophies like the FIFA World Cup and various league titles.
-3. Individual awards such as the Golden Boot and Player of the Year.
+- A special section for his individual awards like the Golden Boot and Player of the Year.
-4. Important quotes from other legendary football players.
+- Famous quotes from football legends about his talent and future.

+Technical details:
-I used HTML to build the structure and CSS to style the page with a black and gold theme.
-The tables are organized to show his data clearly.
+I used semantic HTML tags to make the page organized and CSS to create a professional dark theme with gold accents to match the "Royal" feel of his current club.
+I also made sure the tables are easy to read and responsive.